Diversity, Equity, and Inclusion

 Find more information about this mentorship opportunity.

-To keep aligned with our mission to continually attract, retain and promote to partnership and leadership outstanding lawyers who reflect the global marketplace and the communities that we serve, the Scholarship initiative amount has increased from $25,000 to $50,000 (less any applicable withholdings and taxes) to selected Sidley summer associates.
-Scholarship recipients will receive $25,000 upon joining Sidley as a summer associate, and the remaining $25,000 will be paid after joining the firm as a full-time associate.
+The Built to Succeed Leadership & Inclusion Scholarship awards $50,000 (less any applicable withholdings and taxes) to selected Sidley 2L summer associates.
+Scholarship recipients will receive $25,000 upon joining Sidley as a summer associate and the remaining $25,000 will be paid after joining the firm as a full-time associate.
 Leadership development opportunities will be available for scholarship recipients during the summer program.

 Eligibility and Selection Criteria